nap2000/docs/xls-calculations.rst

 Requires Smap Server 21.01 or above.

-By default calculations are triggered whenever any of the questions that they refer to changes.
-They are also re-caclulated when the survey is saved.
+By default calculations are triggered whenever any of the questions that they refer to change.
+They are also re-calculated when the survey is saved.
 You can use the once() function to change this behaviour and only calculate the value a single time.
-Also you can use the default() function wrapped around the calculation to prevent it from being re-caclulated on save of the survey.
+Also you can use the default() function wrapped around the calculation to prevent it from being re-calculated on save of the survey.

-You can also specify a specific question that will trigger the caclulation when it changes.
+You can also specify a specific question that will trigger the calculation when it changes.
 This way you can update the value of a calculation by answering a question that does not appear in the actual calculation.

-This approach works like using the default() option in that the caclulation will not be re-evaulated on save to replace any updates the user had made.
+This approach works like using the default() option in that the calculation will not be re-evaluated on save and hence any updates the user has made will be preserved.

 .. rubric:: XLSForm that calculates the time at which a question answer was changed